strategineer/personal-website/content/bin/rpg/paranoia/oneshot1.md

 ### NPCs

 - The Secretary - Ingrid: very old, extremely tired.
 She acts as though everything is business as usual in the factory,  she's aware of a commotion but not of any details: "The big wigs never tell me anything!".
+- The Worker - John: young, excited to be alive.
+He was assigned a later shift today and is getting ready to start his day.
+He's blissfully unaware of any issues in the factory.
+- The Janitor - Ahti: nordic, weird, talks with a thick accent.
+Says absolute nonsense and is always moping the floor.
 - The Manager - Bob: balding, white, upper management vibes, likes to tell people what to do, shitting his pants.
 Locked in the factory's secret recipe vault, with cockroaches trying to get in there.
 - Che Gueroacha: beret wearing leader of the giant cockroaches, wanders through the factory.
 - Jenny - The Mysterious Stranger: grey (illegal) old troubleshooter who's come to support the cockroaches with their revolution.
 The Computer is blind to her due to a piece of a equipment she carries.